HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, translation shifts to another reading frame ([_protein_](/recommendations/protein/variant/frameshift/))

 *   fusion transcript
-    :   a transcript (RNA molecule) which consist of parts of transcripts from two or more genes
+    :   a transcript (RNA molecule) which consist of parts of transcripts from two or more genes, resulting from a translocation, deletion, or inversion.

 *   haplotype
     :   contiguous set of genetic variants that are co-located on one chromosome (molecule) and are inherited from the same parent